sumanadr/intelligence/docs/machine-intelligence/boltzmann-machine.rst

 This is described as a Boltzmann machine, or spin glass in physics.
 Spin glass is a type of material that is a composite of many spins pointing in different directions.
 In principle spin glass is hard to calculate.

 Neverthless we can make simplifications to this model.
-We require each spin is connect to its nearest neighbour only.
-Such a model called Ising model.
+We require each spin to be connected to its nearest neighbours only.
+Such a model is called Ising model.

 Intuitively, those spins can be viewed as tiny magnets that can point up or down only.
-Each spins interact with its neighbours.
-These interactions are calculated in terms of energies,
+Each spin interacts with its neighbours.
+These interactions are calculated in terms of energy,

 .. math::
    E = -\sum_{i,j} J_{ij} s_i s_j.

-Why do we care about the energy?
-For a physics system, low energy means stable while high energy means it could automatically change its configuration and become low energy state.
+Why do we care about energy?
+For a physics system, low energy means stable while high energy means unsatble since it might automatically change its configuration into low energy state.
 That being said, a system of spins is stable if the energy of all the interactions is low.

 To find out a low energy state, one of the numerical methods is Monte Carlo method.